rungalileo/autoresearch-for-agents/README.md

-# Autoresearch for Agents
+# Autoresearch for Agents from Scratch

-**0.05 to 0.80 accuracy in 15 experiments.** An AI agent autonomously optimizes a support agent's system prompt overnight while you sleep.
+**0.05 to 0.80 accuracy in 15 experiments.** An AI agent autonomously optimizes a support agent's system prompt with no intervention.

 Inspired by [Karpathy's autoresearch](https://github.com/karpathy/autoresearch).
-We apply the same modify-evaluate-keep/revert loop to prompt engineering for a customer support agent, using a fictional SaaS company (Nexus) with realistic policies as the test domain.
+We apply the same modify-evaluate-keep/revert loop to prompt engineering for a customer support agent with realistic policies as the test domain.

+Core components
+- hard test generator
+- metric for partial success gradients
+- auto-improvement program

 ![Experiment Progress](experiments/progress.png)